MerginMaps/docs/src/howto/project/settingup_background_map.md

   - The above process should produce an mbtiles for your clipped OSM file

-  - You can load the file and style it using one of the [OpenMapTiles styles](https://github.com/openmaptiles/osm-bright-gl-style)
+  - You can load the file and style it using one of the <GitHubRepo id="openmaptiles/osm-bright-gl-style" desc="OpenMapTiles styles" />